Get insider access

 Technics EAH-AZ80 True Wireless

 The Apple AirPods Pro (2nd generation) Truly Wireless and the Technics EAH-AZ80 True Wireless are neck and neck when it comes to performance, and choosing between them will likely depend on how they fit into your existing device ecosystem.
 Both buds are similarly well-built and comfortable.
-They even offer a very similar noise isolation performance, both across the full frequency range and in common scenarios.
-The Apple deliver audio more consistently, though, and have a head-tracking feature that can simulate a wider, virtual soundstage.
-They're very easy to pair and integrate with other Apple devices, too, thanks to their H2 chip.
+They even offer a similar noise isolation performance, but the Apple perform better across the full frequency range and in common scenarios.
+The Apple deliver audio more consistently, too, and have a head-tracking feature that can simulate a wider, virtual soundstage.
+They're very easy to pair and integrate with other Apple devices, thanks to their H2 chip.
 However, this comes with caveats.
-If you don't own an Apple device, customization options are limited, whereas the Technics app is available across multiple platforms and offers a great depth of feature adjustment.
-The Technics are also equipped with 3-way Bluetooth multipoint and LDAC compatibility and have a slightly longer continuous battery life.
+If you don't own an Apple device, customization options are limited, whereas the Technics' app is available across multiple platforms and offers a great depth of feature adjustment.
+The Technics are also equipped with 3-way Bluetooth multipoint, LDAC compatibility, and have a slightly longer continuous battery life.

 Devialet Gemini II True Wireless

 The Devialet Gemini II True Wireless and the Apple AirPods Pro (2nd generation) Truly Wireless are both premium buds with different strengths.
-The Devialet have a companion app with a graphic EQ and presets and support multi-device pairing and aptX codec, which can help give you better sound quality over Bluetooth.
-Their ANC also does a better job of blocking out bass range noise, though the buds reduce more noise passively than the ANC from the mid-range onwards.
+The Devialet have a companion app with a graphic EQ and presets and support multi-device pairing and the aptX codec, which can help give you better sound quality over Bluetooth.
+Both buds have a stellar noise isolation performance, though the Devialet reduce more noise passively than the ANC from the mid-range onwards.
 The AirPods Pro have iOS-centric features like Spatial Audio for a more immersive sound and an H2 chip for seamless pairing with your iPhone or MacBook.
 They also have a better battery performance.

 Razer Hammerhead Pro HyperSpeed True Wireless